04 Feb What is Website Security and Why It Is Important for Your Website?

 - Web application firewall (WAF): It stops automated attacks that commonly target small or lesser-known websites.

-- Website scanner: A website scanner looks for vulnerabilities, malware, and other security problems so that you can mitigate them correctly.
+- Website security scanner: A website scanner looks for vulnerabilities, malware, and other security problems so that you can mitigate them correctly.

 - Software updates: Websites hosted on a content management system (CMS) are at a higher risk of compromise due to weaknesses and security issues often found in third-party plugins and applications.
 These can be secured by installing updates to plugins and core software in a timely manner.